nightseas/gpgpu_applications/doc/Install_openface_on_ubuntu_1604.md

 bash install-deps
 ```

-Because there's compatible issue between GCC4.9 and dlib, we should change the default gcc to GCC5.4 before installing cltorch.
+Because there's compatible issue between GCC4.9, boost and dlib, we should change the default gcc to GCC5.4 before installing cltorch.
 Edit ./install.sh and replace gcc-4.9 & g++-4.9 to gcc & g++.
 ``` sh
 if [[ $(gcc -dumpversion | cut -d . -f 1) == 5 ]]; then {
 #  export CC=gcc-4.9